-While there is never any guarantee of media placement, coming up with newsworthy news hooks increases the likelihood of media interest and placement.
+While there is never any guarantee of media placement, inventing increases newsworthy news hooks - the chance of media interest and placement.

-For a newsworthy hook, you need to know what is going on in your industry, what is newsworthy information and how to get those news hooks.
-Pretty tricky, right?
-Here are some tips to get you started finding news hooks.
+For a newsworthy bracket, you need to know what's going on in your industry, what newsworthy information is, and how to get those news hooks.
+Quite difficult, isn't it?
+Here are a few tips to help you find news hooks.

 1. offer a new perspective to trending news

-If a certain trend or topic is hot in the media right now, you can be sure journalists will be clamoring for new stories.
-You can fill that void - but you have to offer a positive new perspective to the story.
-Share a personal story, a surprising research result or the contrarian view.
-It is very important here that you bring something new to the story and not repeat what is already continuously discussed.
-Thus, added value is crucial.
+If a particular trend or topic is hot in the media right now, you can be sure that journalists will fly into each other's hair with new stories.
+You can fill that void — but you need to offer a positive new perspective to the story.
+Share a personal story, a surprising one research result or the contrary view.
+It is very important here that you bring something new to the story and not repeat what is already being discussed continuously.
+Added value is therefore crucial.

 2. make a national story local

-This trick also works in reverse.
+This trick also works the other way around.
 Scan your local news for stories about your own region and ask yourself: does this story have national relevance?
-How can I outline it in the right way for a journalist so that I, too, get a place in this story?
+How can I do it for a publicist sketch in the right way so that I also get a place in this story?
 This is how many freelance writers get their ideas.
-It can work wonders for your organization, too.
+It can also do wonders for your organization.

 4. be contrarian

-Objective journalism these days is often about "both sides of the story.
-If you see a one-sided conversation about your industry in the media, this is an opportunity for you to break through as an expert and demonstrate your authentic thought leadership.
-Especially if you are willing to defend the underdog opinion.
-A contrarian opinion is often very interesting to journalists.
+Nowadays, objective journalism is often about “both sides of the story”.
+If you see a one-sided conversation about your industry in the media, this is a chance for you to break through as an expert and become your authentic thought leadership to show.
+Especially if you're willing to defend the underdog opinion.
+A contrary opinion is often very interesting for journalists.

-Very few small businesses have the data or survey results that attract the press and what they write about.
-But that doesn't mean you can't be the case study that helps the reporter tell the story.
-Set up notifications for surveys and polls on topics relevant to your organization.
-Let the media know when you are the case study for the results, or even better; the exception to the rule.
+Very few small businesses have the data or survey results that attract and write about the press.
+But that doesn't mean you can't be the case study helping the reporter tell the story.
+Set up notifications for surveys and polls on topics that are relevant to your organization.
+Let the media know when you're the case study for the results, or better yet, the exception to the rule.

 6. tell the story of the season

-You see them come up every year; stories about gifts on Mother's Day and breakfasts on Easter.
-Journalists are tired of writing about them, yet you can't escape them.
-If you can give a journalist a new spin on that boring article she has to write every year, you are on track to be a new source when another story needs to be written.
+You see them every year; stories about Mother's Day gifts and Easter breakfasts.
+Journalists are tired of writing about it, but you can't escape it.
+If you can give a journalist a new twist to that boring article she has to write every year, you're on track to be a new source when another story needs to be written.

 7. are you releasing something new?
 Use it!

 This is the most obvious way to create a news hook.
-Usually, your new product or service is not newsworthy by itself, and announcement press releases are the biggest waste of time for you and for a journalist.
-But, if you can show how your product or service is new and that it fits a trend, then you have a great news hook.
-Note that this is very rarely applicable.
-Of course, you also don't want to arrive at a journalist with a new launch that adds no value to your industry.
+Most of the time, your new product or service isn't newsworthy on its own, and announcing press releases are the biggest waste of time for you and for a journalist.
+But, if you can show how your product or service is new and that it matches a trend, you have a great news hook.
+Please note that this is very rarely applicable.
+Of course, you also don't want to come to a journalist with a new launch that has no added value for your industry.